MrBrain295/BLRS-Wiki/hardware/design-fundamentals/center-of-mass.md

 To mitigate jerking ...

-* lower the height of the COM off the ground
+* Lower the height of the COM off the ground
-  * use lighter materials in the upper sections of the robot (ex.
-1x1 L channels on arms, plastic screws / nuts)
+  * Use lighter materials in the upper sections of the robot (ex.
+1x1 L channels on arms, plastic screws/nuts)
-  * use heavier materials in the lower sections of the robot
+  * Use heavier materials in the lower sections of the robot
-* decrease the max acceleration available to the driver
+* Decrease the max acceleration available to the driver
-* implement motion profiling and other motor [control techniques](../../software/control-algorithms/)
+* Implement motion profiling and other motor [control techniques](../../software/control-algorithms/)

 <figure><img src="../../.gitbook/assets/com drawing v2.png" alt="" width="352"><figcaption><p>The magnitude of the <a href="torque.md">torque</a> is proportional to the height and magnitude of the braking/slowing force.</p></figcaption></figure>